Welcome to the Glenn T. Smith Mathematics Studio!

 MAC1105 College Algebra (3) P

-This is the third semester of a three semester algebra sequence.
 This course includes the study of relations; linear, quadratic, exponential, logarithmic, radical, absolute value, rational and polynomial functions, including their properties and graphs; radicals, exponents, complex numbers, and absolute values; and systems of equations and inequalities.
-Prerequisite: MAT1033
+The primary General Education Learning Outcome for this course is Quantitative Reasoning, which is to understand and apply mathematical concepts and reasoning and analyze and interpret various types of data.
+Prerequisite: MAT1033 with C or better.

 Math Studio Frequently Asked Questions